 As mentioned above, the problem could be due to your Apple ID not being recognized by iCloud.

-Go to Settings > tap on your Apple ID Name > scroll all the way down and tap on the Sign-out option.
+2. On Apple-ID screen, scroll all the way down and select the Sign-out option.

 Wait for 30 seconds and sign-in back into Apple ID by tapping on Sign in to your iPhone option.